 Even before I wrote the new posts, my traffic from Pinterest in January had started to pick up.
 It was January – all those new starts and fitness resolutions.

 My January 2020 traffic almost matched my September 2019 at 13,223 sessions but 20% of my traffic came from Google.
-This continues to grow.
+This has continued to grow and Google is now by far my main traffic source.

 Update August 2020